-For years I have passed this steam locomotive while driving on the road up the mountain to Samoeng.
+For years I have passed this steam locomotive while driving up the mountain to Samoeng.
 I don’t know why I never went in to have a look.
-Actually, every time I feel astonished to see that impressive, giant, iron, steam engine placed on a piece of the railway here in the mountains.
-The Royal Train Garden Resort is so very far from any real rail connection..
+Every time I feel astonished to see that impressive, giant, iron steam engine placed on a piece of the railway here in the mountains.
+The Royal Train Garden Resort is far from any real rail connection.

-Well, now it is a pretend train just like the little Thai girl said inside the cafe.
-But her grandfather added, it is a real train but modified to be a restaurant.
+Now it is a pretend train, just like the little Thai girl said inside the cafe.
+But her grandfather added it is an absolute train but modified to be a restaurant.
 From the sign of the passenger car, you can choose if you are travelling from Bangkok to Chiang Mai or from Bangkok to Hat Yai.
-Maybe in the days of covid, we need that kind of fantasy when we restrict ourselves from real travelling.
+Maybe in the days of covid, we need that kind of fantasy to restrict ourselves from actual travelling.
 Sitting in a cafe sipping coffee or ice tea and imagining we are on our way.

 I was just surprised by how much more there was to it.
-After enjoying coffee on the train we took a quick stroll through the fern and orchid garden.
+After enjoying coffee on the train, we took a quick stroll through the fern and orchid garden.
 Then we went out on the small pond to enjoy views of the water lilies and green rice paddies.
-Actually, the coffee shop is part of a resort.
-Walking down to the restaurant by the pond it’s clear that it also also has tremendous views of the terrain.
+The coffee shop is part of a resort.
+Walking down to the restaurant by the pond, it’s clear that it also has tremendous terrain views.

 You locate The Royal Train Garden Resort on Google Maps here.